isomerpages/imsilver/_get-one-on-one-assistance/0-overview.md

   </tr>
 </table>

+#### Digital Clinics<br>

+Get one-on-one assistance on how to use your smartphone.
+Click [Digital Clinics](/get-one-on-one-assistance/digital-clinics/) to find out more.<br>

 #### Merdeka Generation Digital Clinic<br>

 Join us at our Digital Clinics @ Merdeka Generation Roadshows which will be held island-wide.
 Our friendly volunteers will provide one-on-one assistance to help make your mobile devices work better for you!
 [Click here](/get-one-on-one-assistance/digital-clinics-at-merdeka-generation-roadshow/) to find out more.<br>

 #### Tech Connect<br>

 Visit any of our eight Community Clubs and let our Tech Connect Kakis show you how mobile apps and websites can help bring greater convenience to your life!
 [Click here](/get-one-on-one-assistance/tech-connect/) to find out more.<br>